-RECOMMENDATION #8: The CVRD should work with the Ministry of Transportation and Infrastructure (MOTI), to assess the entirety of Hwy 1 to reduce hazardous fuels within 100 m of either side of the road, where possible.
-This is to increase public safety / improve emergency access in the event of an evacuation or wildfire event.
+RECOMMENDATION #23: Work with the Ministry of Transportation and Infrastructure (MOTI), to assess the entirety of Hwy 1 and Hwy 18 and reduce hazardous fuels within 150 m of either side of the road, where possible.
+This is to increase public safety/improve emergency access in the event of an evacuation or wildfire event.